See schedule of course offerings at www.emu.edu/maed

 Trauma and Resilience Courses (EDDA)

-EDDA 501 At-Risk Issues in School and Community (3 SH)
+EDDA 501 Fostering Resilience through School and Community Partnerships (3 SH)

-Serves as a forum for engaging dialogue among educators, counselors, law enforcement personnel, social service agents, and other community service workers regarding at-risk issues.
-It emphasizes current trends and program development models empowering collaboration within communities.
+Partnerships between schools and community stakeholders play a vital role in fostering resilience in educational environments.
+This course serves as a forum for engaging dialogue among educators, counselors, law enforcement personnel, social service agents, and other community service workers regarding trauma and resilience.
+Participants will examine current trends and program development models that empower collaboration within communities.

 EDDA 511 Teaching Diverse Learners (3 SH)